York College Access courses are validated by CERTA.

 The course is divided into units of assessment.
 Each unit is broken down into learning hours and most of the units are worth three to six credits (one credit equals 10 learning hours).
-You will specialise in either Maths and Physics or Chemistry and Biology.
+You will specialise in either Physics and Maths, Chemistry and Maths or Chemistry and Biology.

 The programme delivery method includes: practical work, seminars, and workshops.

 Assessment may take the form of reports, assignments, examinations, logbooks and presentations.
 Assessment will take place during and at the end of each unit as appropriate.
 Some units are ungraded and must simply be achieved; all other units will be awarded as distinction, merit or pass.
 At the end of the course you will be given a transcript listing all of the units and the grade awarded; there is no overall grade.
 Universities will specify the grades they expect you to achieve in the various units as part of any offer of a place they may make.